uriorusan/TFM/DEVELOPMENT.md

 This was tested and developed using a simple FlashLoan contract that only requests the Loan and immidiately returns it, copied from here: https://github.com/jspruance/aave-flash-loan-tutorial

+## 6th of May - 12th of May 2024

+Most of the progress has been on trying to